 Bhogichi Bhaji is a traditional Maharashtrian curry that celebrates the seasonal bounty of winter vegetables along with healthy and aromatic sauce made from coconut, peanuts and sesame seeds.

 I love to celebrate holidays!
 I love to think and reflect back on memories of my childhood when my mom’s energy and enthusiasm filled our home with excitement and happiness!
 She would make some special dishes, desserts and we always had family and friends to share and enjoy with.
 Now, I love to take time for my family for every festival and make sure we do something special.
 We talk about the festival and why it is celebrated.
 And of course, it always includes the traditional dishes and sweets we savor together as a family.

 Today, we celebrate the first of the three day celebration of Makar Sankrant.
-In India, Makar Sankrant symbolizes the end of the winter solstice and the monsoon, and the beginning of the harvest season.
+In India, Makar Sankrant symbolizes the end of the winter solstice and the beginning of the harvest season.
 Some states celebrate this festival for up to four days.
 In Maharashtra, where I come from, this festival is celebrated for three days.
-On the first day which is ‘Bhogi’, we make this special dish that celebrates the seasonal bounty of winter vegetables along with coconut, peanuts and sesame seeds.
-It provides the much needed warmth and nourishment to the body during winters.
+On the first day which is ‘Bhogi‘, we make this special dish that celebrates the seasonal bounty of winter vegetables along with coconut, peanuts and sesame seeds.
+It provides the much needed energy and nourishment to the body during winters.

 I usually prepare the flat green green beans and peel the fresh chickpeas out of the pods few days before:

 Once the vegetables are ready, prepare the spice paste and then cook the vegetables in it.
 Your kitchen soon will be filled with a beautiful aroma of bhogichi bhaji.

 ★ Have you tried this recipe?
 We love your feedback, Please click on the stars in the recipe card below to rate.

 Bhogichi Bhaji (Traditional maharashtrian mix vegetable curry)

 - Part 1: